Guardianships

 These individuals may have been injured in an accident, continue to suffer from an incapacitating physical illness or psychological disorder, or have some other condition that prevents them from caring for themselves.
 Elders with dementia or Alzheimer’s disease who have not appointed agents to make decisions for them in Advanced Directives (Power of Attorney and Health Care Proxy) nor created a Revocable Trust with Successor Trustees will often need to have an Article 81 Guardian appointed for them.

-Article 17A Guardianship is a proceeding to appoint a guardian for a mentally retarded or developmentally disabled person.
+Article 17A Guardianship is a proceeding to appoint a guardian for a developmentally disabled person.

 Guardianship of a Minor is a proceeding to appoint a guardian for a child under 18 years of age.
 This could be because the parents have passed away, if the child’s parents are unable to care for them or if a child inherits money over $10,000.